 - Do I make bad choices while drinking, such as driving while under the influence of alcohol?

-- Do I miss periods of time while I am drinking because I blackout?
+- Do I miss periods while I am drinking because I blackout?

 When you can answer yes to more than one of the above questions, it’s probably time to consider getting treatment.
 If you are drinking too much, you are putting your health at risk.
 It’s time to get help before your addiction to alcohol takes over your life.